ArweaveAlex/arc-pools/README.md

 ```
 Usage: arcpool [commands] [options]

 Options                                                     Description
 --clear                                                     Clear local search index for pool
 --content-moderation                                        Use content moderation on twitter mining
 --control-wallet <wallet file>                              Specifies a wallet to use in the pool creation
 --dname <string>                                            Specifies the daemon name to stop
 --image <path to image file>                                Specifies an image to use for pool
---mention-tag <twitter username>        Username for twitter with --method user (do not include @ or #)
+--mention-tag <username>                                    Username for twitter or reddit with --method user
---method <user or mention>              Used to pull user or mentions for twitter
+--method <user / mention / subreddit / search>              Subcategory within source such as user
+--search-term <search term>                                 Search term to mine
---source <twitter or wikipedia>         Specifies the data source
+--source <twitter / wikipedia / reddit>                     Specifies the data source
+--subreddit <subreddit>                                     Subreddit to mine

 Commands                                                    Description
 balance <pool id>                                           Check the Bundlr and Arweave balance for the pool wallet
 create <pool id>                                            Create a pool using pools.json
 dlist                                                       list all daemon mining processes
 dstop <daemon name>                                         Stop a daemon mining process by name
 fetch <pool id>                                             Fetch pool artifacts for search
 fund <pool id>                                              Fun the bundlr wallet for a pool
 help                                                        Display help text
 init <pool id>                                              Initialize pools.json
 mine <pool id>                                              Mine artifacts for a given pool
 sindex <pool id>                                            Index artifacts for search
 ```